 This FAQ is to be used for setting up a Peer SIP Trunk with your PBX, for info on how to set this up with a Registered SIP Trunk, click here.

 Before you start, make sure your network cable is plugged into the LAN port of the UCM, not the WAN port.
 The UCM range from Grandstream is extremely powerful and you will only want to use the WAN port in a complex setup with a network engineer.

-Go to My Voip > SIP Trunks and click “Add Trunk”.
+Go to Voice > SIP Trunks and click “Add Trunk”.

 Set up a new SIP trunk as follows:

 To confirm your SIP trunk is connected you can navigate to “Status” on the UCM where you should see the SIP trunk showing as “Reachable”.

 Now your SIP Trunk is reachable by the UCM!

 To setup the PBX itself, you can add extensions by visiting Extension / Trunk > Extensions